 When I found out that Eileen Cook had a new book being released I jumped at the chance to receive an advanced readers copy to devour on my summer vacation.
 Nothing like a good psychological thriller while relaxing by the pool or chilling on the beach.
-Last year, I read With Malice and was fascinated by the twist and turns through out the novel to discover the truth.
+Last year, I read With Malice and was fascinated by the twist and turns throughout the novel to discover the truth.
 However, I was also fascinated by the choices the main character made at the end of the novel.
 You can read that review here.
-The Hanging Girl by Eileen Cook delves into female adolescent intrigue with an ending that left me with my mouth slightly gaping open wondering about the choices and motivations made by the main character.
+The Hanging Girl by Eileen Cook delves into the female adolescent intrigue with an ending that left me with my mouth slightly gaping open wondering about the choices and motivations made by the main character.

 I love, love, love the opening paragraph to the novel.

 Destiny is like a boulder.
 Bulky and hard to move.
 It’s easier to leave alone than to try and change it.
 But that never kept anyone from trying to change it.
 Trust me, I’m a professional.

 Right from the beginning, it’s a story about challenging one’s destiny.
 What is one willing to do to change their destiny?
 What is one capable of in order to have that destiny boulder?
 Do we make choices because that is our destiny or can we control the events in our life?
 On to the story.

 Skye Thorn, the main character, does tarot card readings in the high school cafeteria for a little extra cash but not enough to make a difference in her future plans with her best friend Drew to move to New York City and live together.
 Drew’s family has money, Skye’s does not.
 So when Sky is invited into an elaborate plan to make a lot of extra money, enough to help her start a new life, she considers it and then agrees.